PiotrMachowski/PiotrMachowski/custom_lovelace_cards/xiaomi_vacuum_map_card/README.md

 * You can find out coordinates for zones using app [FloleVac](https://play.google.com/store/apps/details?id=de.flole.xiaomi)

 * For Polish version download [textsPL.js](https://github.com/PiotrMachowski/Home-Assistant/raw/master/custom_lovelace_cards/xiaomi_vacuum_map_card/textsPL.js) and change filename to `texts.js`

+## FAQ
+* **Does this card show live map?**

+  No, you have to prepare your own map in an image

+* **Does this card require rooted device?**

+  No, as it only utilises features already existing in Home Assistant integration